BDC Hamburger Icon

 The brain is biologically prone to resist change because our ancestors relied on social belonging for survival.
 Anything that shakes up the existing social structure feels threatening, and the instinct is to resist those changes.

-However, if leaders can present employees with valid and compelling reasons for the change — especially reasons that benefit employees — it minimizes the perception of threat and allows them to see the change as in their best interests.
-For example, if you’re planning an office relocation, focus on the potential upsides for your employees, like shorter commute times, better perks and larger office spaces.
+If leaders can present employees with valid and compelling reasons for the change — especially reasons that benefit employees — it minimizes the perception of threat and allows them to see the change as in their best interests.
+For example, if you’re planning an office relocation, focus on the potential upsides for your employees, like shorter commutes, better perks and larger office spaces.
+“This method stimulates the prefrontal cortex, which makes it easier to learn and adapt,” Poffenroth said.

 Recognize and reduce employee stress.

-Team members who frequently feel high workplace stress levels tend to have increased employee absenteeism, higher burnout rates and lower productivity.
+Team members who frequently have high workplace stress levels tend to have increased employee absenteeism, higher burnout rates and lower productivity.
 This stress can give them a negative association with their workplace.
+“Stress leaves a physiological fingerprint — elevated cortisol levels, increased heart rate, decreased activation of the brain’s frontoparietal system for deliberative thinking, and heightened activation of the brain’s more primal limbic system,” Salinas said.

-When people are stressed, the brain releases the hormone cortisol, which causes a faster heartbeat and breathing.
+When someone is stressed, the brain releases the hormone cortisol, which speeds up the person’s heart rate and breathing.
 Over time, elevated stress levels wear down biological systems, leading to fatigue and poor health.
 Stressed employees are unlikely to have the motivation, patience or energy to change their processes and habits.

 Leaders should understand that change is stressful for employees because they may be unsure about their job security, workload and working conditions.
-Approach employees with the understanding that the transition may be stressful and emphasize that the company and management will do whatever possible to alleviate the stress related to the change.
+Approach employees with the understanding that the transition may be stressful, and emphasize that the company and managers will take steps to alleviate the stress related to the change.

 Ask for feedback.

 Employees don’t react well when leaders present new procedures as a “take it or leave it” situation.
-This attitude can make employees feel as if management is asserting dominance over them, much like a dominant lion intimidates its opponents into submission.
-The employee may react with anger and push back, protest, quit or refuse to comply with the new way of doing things.
+This attitude can give employees the impression that management is asserting dominance over them, much like a dominant lion intimidates its opponents into submission.
+Employees may react with anger and push back, protest, quit or refuse to comply with the new way of doing things.

-Instead, present organizational changes as new ways to help achieve specific goals.
+Present organizational changes as new ways to help achieve specific goals.
 It’s crucial to ask for employee input in these situations.
-In addition to gaining valuable insight into what’s working and what isn’t, asking for feedback removes the confrontational nature of having something forcefully imposed on the employees.
+In addition to gaining valuable insight into what’s working and what isn’t, asking for feedback removes the confrontational nature of having something forcefully imposed on employees.

 TipBottom line